LiquidFiles Outlook Plugin

 For each of those files, locate appropriate .exe.config file (create it if it does not exist) and insert/update the <system.net> configuration setting as above.
 If config does not exist, use this template for default config file:

 Starting with version 2.0.63, it is also possible to read non-default configuration from a config file, by specifying path to that file by registry policy ProxyConfigFilePath.
 However the recommended way to handle this situation is to modify LiquidFilesWindowsAgent.exe.config (and/or configuration files of CLI applications) and make sure that connections are made through LiquidFilesWindowsAgent, or to tweak machine.config file.
 As of today, there's no official support with .NET for reading default proxy configuration from non-default configuration files, and there's no support to turn on default authentication at runtime either.

 Therefore, the best solution would be to either tweak machine.config or change individual config files.

 Support for Single sign-on (SSO)

-At this moment, single sign-on through browser interface is not supported.
-You can configure LiquidFiles Authentication Proxy to provide seamless, automatic and silent authentication of Windows Agent and Outlook plugin in LiquidFiles.
+SSO is fully supported starting with Windows Agent 2.1 and server 3.7.
+You can also configure LiquidFiles Authentication Proxy to provide seamless, automatic and silent authentication of Windows Agent and Outlook plugin in LiquidFiles.
 LiquidFiles Authentication Proxy is Microsoft IIS application and needs to be run using Integrated Windows Authentication; it also may require advanced configuration of Active Directory.
 Please see the Windows Auth Proxy Documenation for more informationm.